-The post details of the rollout schedule for the general availability (GA) launch to keep the Gmail fans updated on the latest developments.
+The post details the rollout schedule for the general availability (GA) launch to keep Gmail fans updated on the latest developments.

-As of now, the highly anticipated redesigned Gmail is an EAP, which means that the customers can choose to or opt out of participating at the levels of the domain and organizational unit.
-After the new Gmail launches to GA in July 2018, G Suite admins will have the following options in the Admin console: The G Suite admins have a choice of the following options after the new version gets launched to GA in July 2018:
+As of now, the highly anticipated redesigned Gmail is an EAP, which means that the customers can choose to or opt out of participating at the domain and organizational unit levels.
+After the new Gmail launched to GA in July 2018, G Suite admins will have the following options in the Admin console: The G Suite admins have a choice of the following options after the new version gets launched to GA in July 2018:

 - Immediately transition their users to the new Gmail.

 - Allow their users to opt into the new Gmail at the time of their choice.